Link Menu Expand (external link) Document Search Copy Copied

 • Test or demolab

-However it is possible that initially VCC and VSPC were deployed for a simple use case: licensing and monitoring of remote clients.
-In a later stage the business changes and the service provider adds extra services such as Off-site Backup or DRaaS, onboards more clients, and thus needs to scale the infrastructure in order to support the growth.
+However, it is possible that initially VCC and VSPC were deployed for a simple use case: licensing and monitoring of remote clients.
+At a later stage the business changes and the service provider adds extra services such as Off-site Backup or DRaaS, onboards more clients, and thus needs to scale the infrastructure in order to support the growth.

 In this chapter we will take a look at the following: